 3. Enjoy Washington Park

-One of the top Portland attractions to visit is Washington Park.
+One of the top things to do in Portland is to visit is Washington Park.
 Actually, this massive park is several attractions rolled into one.
-There’s so much going on here that the park could be its own list of things to do in Portland Oregon!
+There’s so much going on here that the park could be its own list!

 The park is also home to the beautiful Portland Japanese Garden.
 It features eight unique garden areas, as well as a Cultural Village where you can immerse yourself in Japanese culture.
 Tickets cost $18.95 for adults and $13.50 for children (click here to book them online).